Ol Doinyo Lengai: Recent eruptive period: 1983 and subsequent

 After a phase of quiescence, renewed activity commenced in 1983 and continues with several interruptions to this day.
 During the 1983 eruption, ashfall occurred at tens of kilometers from the volcano.
 Following this eruption, lava effusion began within the summit crater.
 The ongoing state of the crater through the 1980s was documented by the geographer Celia Nyamweru, who lived nearby.
-The emission of a lava flow onto the western flank of Ol Doinyo Lengai in 2006 was accompanied by the formation of a pit crater on the summit.
+The emission of a lava flow onto the western flank in 2006 was accompanied by the formation of a pit crater on the summit.

-A large explosive eruption began on the 4 September 2007, producing a 3 km-high eruption column and a new crater 100 m deep and 300 m wide.
+A large explosive eruption began on 4 September 2007, producing a 3 km-high eruption column and a new crater 100 m deep and 300 m wide.
 The explosive activity continued into 2008, when the volcano settled back into the effusion of lava flows; a cinder cone formed in the northern crater during the eruption.
-Aerosol clouds from the eruption extended over east Africa.
-The 2007 eruptions forced the evacuation of three villages and disturbed air travel in the touristically important area; livestock fatalities and injuries to people led to requests that the government of Tanzania enact access restrictions to the volcano and to increased awareness of the threat formed by the volcano.
+Aerosol clouds from the eruption extended over East Africa.
+The 2007 eruptions forced the evacuation of three villages and disturbed air travel in the area; livestock fatalities and injuries to people led to requests that the government of Tanzania enact access restrictions to the volcano and to increased awareness of the threat formed by the volcano.
 Wild animals such as flamingos were also impacted by the eruption.
-The eruption was preceded in July by seismic activity, which was frequently mistaken for renewed eruptions, and the intrusion of a dyke less than 20 km from Ol Doinyo Lengai.
+The eruption was preceded in July 2007 by seismic activity, which was frequently mistaken for renewed eruptions, and the intrusion of a dyke less than 20 km from Ol Doinyo Lengai.